 Enjoy a relaxing stroll along the seaside boardwalk in the New Town with a tasty gelato from one of the little shops in hand.
 Located in the new town, make sure to spot the Statue of the Giant – it’s a large statue of Neptune positioned over the Spiaggia dei Giganti Beach.

 Other popular attractions in Monterosso include the Sanctuary of our Lady of Soviore, the Church of San Giovanni Battista, the convent of Monterosso and the 16th-century Church of San Francesco.
-The latter one is particularly beautiful.
-It’s on top of a hill from where you can enjoy incredible views of the village below, and of the sea.

 If you’re interested in seeing Monterosso from another angle, there are several companies offering boat tours in the area, or you can even rent a small boat and explore the coastline on your own (more about that below).